Where can you find more than 140 restaurants in a three mile stretch in Las Vegas?

 - You can pick your spice level from a range of 1 – 10.
 We didn’t find the food spicy enough even after ordering at the spice level of “7.”
 Nonetheless, choose the spice level you are most comfortable with.

-- Dinner reservations are highly recommended.
+- Dinner reservations are highly recommended at one of the best asian restaurants in Las Vegas.
 We went for a late lunch and were able to get seated after a short 10 minute wait.

-#3: Hobak and Korean BBQ: The Fastest Growing Food Trend in Las Vegas
+#3 Hobak and Korean BBQ: Best Korean BBQ in Las Vegas

 Amongst the Asian communities in Las Vegas, the Korean population makes for the third largest group after the Filipinos, and Chinese.